rsspdc/checklists/checklists/pipelines.md

 *[Research Software Sharing, Publication, & Distribution Checklist](https://gitlab.com/HDBI/data-management/checklists)*

-Considerations for publishing a data analysis pipeline which may be used in research or as a researcher
+Considerations for publishing a data analysis workflow or pipeline which may be used in research or as a researcher.
+"Applying the FAIR Principles to computational workflows" [10.1038/s41597-025-04451-9](https://doi.org/10.1038/s41597-025-04451-9) offers a good working definition of a workflow and the application of [FAIR](https://www.go-fair.org/) principles to computational workflows.

 ## 📒Source control